-Our Cougar Code is the foundation for our culture of learning, curiosity and mutual respect.
+Our Cougar Code (shown here) is the foundation for our culture of learning, collaboration and mutual respect.
 Our Top Student Conduct Expectations document serves to clarify how we enact the values stated in the Cougar Code.
-Every student and parent will be required to review and sign this document before getting their 2017-18 class schedule.
-For more information about student conduct and expectations and the consequences for not meeting these expectations, please review our Progressive Discipline Chart and our updated Student Handbook on the Hall website.
+We ask every student to review and sign this document with their parents the first week of school.
+They will return the document to their advisory teacher.
+For more information about student conduct and the consequences for not meeting these expectations, please review our Progressive Discipline Chart and our Student Handbook on the Hall website.